samisquires/dig-eg-gaz.github.io/_pages/analysis/2016/curcio-analysis.md

 header:
   image_fullwidth: front-page.jpg
 ---
-#Medical Miracles
 While searching for a serial question to embark on, I really wanted to be drawn to the patterns of trade or mail lines maybe even exciting expeditions.
 But I noticed one aspect of each issue that always caught my attention, the medical miracles.
 I would see personal accounts of Egyptian citizens telling their